xcore/sw_foc_motor_control/doc_quickstart/hall/index.rst

 .. _test_hall_Quickstart:

 This application is an xSIM test harness for the Hall sensor interface using xTIMEcomposer Studio.
-It tests the Hall sensor functions in the ``Hall sensor Interface`` xSOFTip component and directs test results to STDOUT.
+It tests the Hall functions in the ``Hall Sensor Component`` xSOFTip component and directs test results to STDOUT.

+No hardware is required to run the test harness.

+The test application uses 3 cores containing the following components
+   #.
+A test-vector and Hall raw-data generator
+   #.
+The Hall Server under test
+   #.
+The Hall Client under test, and the test results checker

+The test application uses 2 channels for the following data
+   #.
+Transmission of test vectors between the Generator and Checker cores
+   #.
+Transmission of Hall parameters between Server and Client cores

+The test application uses 2 ports for the following data
+   #.
+A 4-bit output port for transmission of generated Hall raw-data
+   #.
+A 4-bit input port for the Hall server to receive Hall raw-data

-The application runs the Hall sensor component in one logical core, and generates stimulus for the components pins from a second logical core.
-The pins driven by the stimulus generator are looped back to the Hall sensor component pins using the *loopback plugin* functionality included within the xSIM simulator, which allows arbitrary definition of pin level loopbacks.
+The output pins driven by the generator are looped back to the Hall Server input pins using the *loopback plugin* functionality included within the xSIM simulator, which allows arbitrary definition of pin level loopbacks.

-No hardware is required to run it.
+The generator runs through a set of tests, these are specified formally as a *test vector* and transmitted to the test checker.
+For each test the generator creates the appropriate Hall raw-data and drives this onto the output pins.
+The Hall Server recognises changes on its input pins, processes the new raw-data, and updates the Hall parameters (Hall_Sensor_value and Error_Status).
+The test checker reads the specification in the received test vector, then polls the Hall Client for parameters.
+These parameters are checked for correctness against the test vector specification.

+The following tests are currently performed
+   #.
+An *Error Status* test: the error-status flag should be raised when 3 consecutive error-bits are detected.
+   #.
+A *Phase_Value* test: the 3 phase values should form a valid combination
+   #.
+A *Spin Direction* test: the phase values should change in the required order

 Import and Build the Application
 --------------------------------